scroll-tech/scroll/README.md

 You can find the unit tests in [`contracts/src/test/`](/contracts/src/test/), and integration tests in [`contracts/integration-test/`](/contracts/integration-test/).

 See [`contracts`](/contracts) for more details on the contracts.

-## Contributing

-We welcome community contributions to this repository.
-Before you submit any issues or PRs, please read the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guideline](CONTRIBUTING.md).

 ## License